-Do you want a chandelier for your table, bedroom or bathroom.
+Do you want a chandelier for your dining table, bedroom or bathroom.
 It sounds so decadent in the bathroom.
-If you are in the market for a chandelier you might be wondering what size you should get.
+If you are in the market for a chandelier you might be wondering what size to get.

 Chandeliers can hang in so many places and they come in every style and finish.
-You don’t want your chandelier to look too puny or too large.
-There are a few guidelines that will help you choose the right size chandelier for your room.
+You don’t want your chandelier to look too small or too large.
+There are a few guidelines that will help you choose the right size chandelier for every room.

 The guidelines for size depend on where you will hang the chandelier.
-If it’s going to be in an open area, like a bedroom or living room, or over a table.
-Believe it or not there’s a simple formula for how big your chandelier should be.
+Is it going to hang an open area, like a bedroom or living room, or over a table?
+Believe it or not, there’s a simple formula for how big your chandelier should be.

-The rule of thumb for how large your lighting fixture or chandelier should be in an open room is pretty simple.
+Diameter of the Chandelier – The rule of thumb for how large your lighting fixture or chandelier should be in any room is pretty simple.
 Take the width of the room in feet and add that to the length of the room in feet.
-For example, my living room is 15 feet by 21 feet.
+For example, if the room size is 15 feet by 21 feet.
 The sum of those two is 36.
-The correct size chandelier for my living room should be 36 inches wide.
+The ideal size chandelier for my living room should be 36 inches wide.

 Similarly, if you are hanging a chandelier in a bathroom that is 5 feet by 10 feet your chandelier should be around 15 inches wide.
-You don’t have to use the exact measurement that the calculation dictates, but the general rule helps me to know that a 20-inch chandelier would look too small.
+You don’t have to use the exact measurement that the calculation dictates, but the general rule helps you with proportion.
+Small spaces require a small chandelier.

-How Big of a Chandelier Do I need Over a Table?
+How Big of a Chandelier Do I Need Over a Table? (with video)